Intro

 About

 I was on the team that took the first image of a black hole, at the time the first and only undergraduate.
 I received a B.S. in physics at the University of Massachusetts Boston (class of 2021).
-I have co-authored 32 journal publications, 3 technical publications, and 4 conference publications as of May 12, 2022; given many talks on my work with the Event Horizon Telescope; and have developed new ways to model and image the black hole shadow in Kerr.
+I have co-authored over 50 publications as of August 2023; given many talks on my work with the Event Horizon Telescope; and have developed new ways to model and image the black hole shadow in Kerr.
 I've had the privilege of working under the legendary Melissa Franklin and the brilliant Michael Johnson.

 I am an NSF Fellow and a 2019 Barry M. Goldwater Scholar, the first from my alma mater UMass Boston, and was named the winner of the 2021 LeRoy Apker Award (as well as finishing in the final 7 in 2020), the highest honor given to undergraduate physics researchers in the United States.
 Selected awards include: the 2020 Breakthrough Prize in Fundamental Physics, the Smithsonian Ingenuity Award, the NSF Diamond Achievement Award, the Northrop-Grumman Scholarship, and the Alton J. Brann Endowed Scholarship.
 Fellowships I have received include the Smithsonian Graduate Fellowship (2x) and the Oracle Fellowship (2x).
 I was named one of Boston's annual 25 Under 25.